rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 *"Yuck! please put it down"* - said Hannah.
 Sam imagined Amir showcasing with pride his 'battle scar' to Hannah.
 Certainly, her expression would be amusing.

 *...
 3...
-2...* - Sam started running once more fixated on a hill about 20 metres, his feet moving as if he had skates, pushing him forward as he continued to get closer - *this would be rather fun... under other circumstances* - he though, reaching the base of the hill and pulling himself up crawling on his arms and legs.
+2...* - Sam started running once more fixated on a hill about 20 metres away, his feet moving as if he had skates, pushing him forward as he continued to get closer - *this would be rather fun... under other circumstances* - he though, reaching the base of the hill and pulling himself up crawling on his arms and legs.

-*"How are we?"* - queried Sam trying to orient himself.
+*"How are we?"* - queried Sam, trying to orient himself.

 *"Good... my foot is still blue...
 I wonder if it froze..."* - said Amir.